 Drew directed the Blood for Britain project, which sent much-needed plasma to England during World War II.
-Drew led the first Blood Bank of the United States Red Cross and created mobile blood donation stations that are now known as blood mobiles.
-But Drew's work was not without struggle.
-He protested the American Red Cross policy of segregating blood by race and eventually resigned from the organization.
+He also led the first Blood Bank of the United States Red Cross and created mobile blood donation stations that are now known as blood mobiles.
+However, Drew's work was not without struggle; he protested the American Red Cross policy of segregating blood by race and eventually resigned from the organization.
 Drew's true passion was surgery.
 He was named president of the department of surgery and chief of surgery at Freedmen's Hospital (now known as Howard University Hospital) in Washington, D.

-There, he was inspired by his doctor, Joseph Griffin.
-Griffin was really doing something important and was highly respected in the community.In a foundational experience while working as an intern at Philadelphia General Hospital in 19ilyn Hughes Gaston, MD, admitted a baby with a swollen and infected hand.
+Sullivan completed his surgical training at Freedman's Hospital in Washington D. C., under the tutelage of Dr. James McCune Smith (1811-1865), Leonidas Harris Berry (1902-199), and Leonidas Berry (1853-188).In 19ilyn Hughes Gaston, MD, admitted a baby with a swollen and infected hand.
 The baby was suffering from sickle cell disease, which had not occurred to Gaston until her supervisor suggested the possibility.

 Gaston quickly committed to learning more about it and eventually became a leading researcher on the disease.
 She was appointed Deputy Head of the Sickle Cell Disease Branch at the National Institutes of Health and her groundbreaking 1986 study led to a national screening program for sickle cell disease for newborns.
 Dr. Alexa Irene Canady nearly dropped out of college due to a crisis of self-confidence but ultimately achieved dramatic success in medicine.
 In 1981, she became the first black neurosurgeon in the United States and just a few years later rose to head neurosurgery at Michigan Children's Hospital.
 The only black woman in her graduating class, Helen Dickens earned her medical degree in 1934 from the University of Illinois at Chicago.